 The degree involves a full-time year of research in a field of medical science (including a thesis) and stands graduates in good stead for a future career involving research or academic medicine.

-The Dunedin School of Medicine and the Otago School of Medical Sciences jointly offer the Bachelor of Medical Laboratory Science (BMLSc) degree.
+The Dunedin Medical Campus at Otago Medical School, and the School of Biomedical Sciences, jointly offer the Bachelor of Medical Laboratory Science (BMLSc) degree.
 This four-year degree meets the needs of the medical diagnostic laboratory profession for a science-based academic qualification.
 Admission is most commonly gained through a competitive first year course, Health Sciences First Year (HSFY).

 The BMLSc programme includes a comprehensive grounding in health sciences, and specialised training in laboratory testing disciplines such as biochemistry, haematology, and microbiology.